 |Solar Energy Systems Engineers||6.4%||$96,980|

-Amount of Education Required for Construction Engineering Major Jobs
+Amount of Education Required for Careers Related to Construction Engineering

-Some careers associated with construction engineering may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with construction engineering require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for construction engineering careers below.